-Information for those attending a summer 2023 graduation ceremony
+Information for those attending a winter 2023 graduation ceremony

-The summer 2023 graduations will be held from 3 July to 14 July, inclusive.
+The winter 2023 graduations will be held from 22 November to 1 December, inclusive.

 Where is the graduation ceremony?